robera0/NGU-PORTAL/README.md

 ## License

-[Specify the license under which your project is released (e.g.,
+the front end is deploed on netlify and the back is on render